Nikhilkaware36/Nikhilkaware36/README.md

 👋 Hey there!
-I'm @Nikhilkaware36 – a passionate Ethical Hacker and Cybersecurity Specialist.
+I'm @Nikhilkaware36 – a passionate Ethical Hacker and DarkWeb Exploler.

 🕵️‍♂️ What do I do?
 I work hand-in-hand with government agencies, law enforcement, and security teams to develop cutting-edge solutions in the world of digital security.
 From dark web exploration to OSINT tool development, I’m at the forefront of tracking down malicious actors and enhancing cybersecurity frameworks.